Kin The Know

 How to treat a clogged milk duct?

-Most clogged ducts can clear within one or two days with or without treatment, with the fastest way to resolve blocked ducts being regular and consistent breastfeeding or pumping sessions.
+Most clogged ducts can clear within 1 or 2 days with or without treatment, with the fastest way to resolve blocked ducts being regular and consistent breastfeeding or pumping sessions.

 However, if you want some extra help, here are a few options: